 How Does Standing Seam Compare to Metal Shingles?

-Standing seam metal roofs generally cost 25% to 35% more to install than metal shingles.
-This is largely attributed to a more tedious labor necessary to install a standing seam.
+Standing seam metal roofs can sometimes cost 20% to 30% more to install than metal shingles on more complex roofs.
+This is largely attributed to a more tedious labor necessary to install standing seam panels on a more complex roof with multiple dormers and valleys.

 In terms of performance, there is no significant difference between the two systems, however the quality of your installation and strict adherence to your system’s manufacturer’s specifications is by far the single most important factor determining longevity and performance of any residential or commercial, high-end metal roof.